Insurance Fraud Defense in Tampa, FL

 For fraud investigations at the state level, many of these cases are investigated by local law enforcement agencies or detectives with the Department of Financial Services, Division of Investigative & Forensic Services out of the Tampa Office at 8600 Hidden River Parkway, Suite 100.

-If the investigator or detective finds probable cause that insurance fraud has occurred, then a warrant for your arrest can be issued.
+If the investigator or detective finds probable cause that insurance fraud has occurred, a warrant for your arrest can be issued.
 An attorney might be able to present mitigating or exculpatory evidence on your behalf to keep that from happening.

 In other cases, your attorney might be able to convince the prosecutor to “no file” the case after the arrest.